Daniel Kaven: Architecture

-In 2004, Daniel Kaven and his brother Trevor William Lewis formed William Kaven Architecture, a design studio working in architecture and interiors.The project was written about in the Wall Street Journal, Dwell, Maxim, Hypebeast among others.
+In 2004, Daniel Kaven and his brother Trevor William Lewis formed William Kaven Architecture, a design studio working in architecture and interiors.
+The project was written about in the Wall Street Journal, Dwell, Maxim, Hypebeast among others.
 In 2020, Royal received an Architecture MasterPrize.
 In 2021, the Chicago Athenaeum: Museum of Architecture and Design, together with the European Centre for Architecture Art Design and Urban Studies, awarded Royal both an International Architecture Award and an American Architecture Award.

 The Heartwood Residence, built in 2021, was awarded a 2021 AIA Oregon Merit Award.
-Architectural Digest India called the project “contemporary, classic, and in constant conversation with the outdoors.”
+Architectural Digest India called the project "contemporary, classic, and in constant conversation with the outdoors."

-In 2020, William / Kaven completed work on Skyview, a private residence situated on a narrow lot in Northwest Portland’s Alphabet District.
+In 2020, William / Kaven completed work on Skyview, a private residence situated on a narrow lot in Northwest Portland's Alphabet District.
 Skyview won a 2021 Architecture MasterPrize Honorable Mention.
-The project was reviewed in the The Wall Street Journal.
+The project was reviewed in The Wall Street Journal.

 Camp MINOH, a private residence in Charlevoix, Michigan, was completed in 2018.
 The exterior of the structure is made of shou sugi ban and structural concrete.
 The project has been published in Architect Magazine, Dezeen and Gray Magazine, and received a 2019 AIA Michigan Honor Award.
-Of the design, the AIA Michigan jury said: “The restrained material palette, exposed structure and sense of craft.”
+Of the design, the AIA Michigan jury said: "The restrained material palette, exposed structure and sense of craft."

 In November 2017, Kaven proposed a design for the tallest building on the West Coast, dubbed the Portland Twin Towers by the press.
 The development project, designed to occupy the site of a soon-to-be-demolished United States Postal Service headquarters, would include two skyscrapers connected by a glass-enclosed botanical bridge 680 feet in the air.

 In 2011, William / Kaven designed Interchange, a C-shaped private residence oriented around a central courtyard.
 The project was recognized by the American Institute of Architects (AIA) with a 2011 Merit Award.
 In 2013, The Wall Street Journal reviewed the work.

 Writing

-Kaven’s book Architecture of Normal (Birkhäuser, 2022) is a visual and literary exploration of how evolving forms of transportation have shaped the built environment of the American West since the arrival of the Spanish in New Mexico.
+Kaven's book Architecture of Normal (Birkhäuser, 2022) is a visual and literary exploration of how evolving forms of transportation have shaped the built environment of the American West since the arrival of the Spanish in New Mexico.
 The book includes historical photography as well as artwork by Kaven.
-In a review of the book, art critic Richard Speer says: "Kaven has crafted a thoroughly researched and well-reasoned treatise in which he argues that historical eras’ dominant modes of transportation — walking on foot, riding horses, trains, cars, and airplanes — have inexorably influenced our public and private spaces."
+In a review of the book, art critic Richard Speer says: "Kaven has crafted a thoroughly researched and well-reasoned treatise in which he argues that historical eras' dominant modes of transportation — walking on foot, riding horses, trains, cars, and airplanes — have inexorably influenced our public and private spaces."
 Germany's daily newspaper Frankfurter Allgemeine Zeitung calls the book an "instructive and aesthetically stunning collage."